 After a meeting is set and the case is discussed, we have a specific set of processes and procedures to address the case.
 Disciplinary actions may range from detention to expulsion and result in counseling through our behavioral services.

-3. Bringing to the board.
+3. Bring the issue to the board.
 If the issue is not resolved, the next place to bring the issue is the school board.

 How to Get Important Information